-The Dig is a science fiction point and click adventure game built on the SCUMM engine, as were other LucasArts adventures of the time such as The Secret of Monkey Island.
-It gives you what you would expect from an adventure game: items, puzzles, and a story-driven adventure.
+The Dig is a science-fiction point and click adventure game built on the SCUMM engine, as were other LucasArts adventures of the time such as The Secret of Monkey Island.
 The story concept was written by Steven Spielberg and was originally planned to be a movie.
 However, the budget required was quickly deemed too excessive, plus the CG technology of that time was not mature enough to create the asteroid Attila or the many unusual location and creatures.
 Ultimately, the concept was rolled over into a computer game.
 Around the time of release, a novelization of the game was also created, penned by veteran science fiction writer Alan Dean Foster.

 The game suffered a long production time.
 It started in 1989 and had four different project leaders, Noah Falstein, followed by Brian Moriarty, then Dave Grossman, and finally Sean Clark.
 The game was finally released in July, 1995, to mixed reception.